dvbmgr/limonad/README.md

-DarcsUI
+limonad
 =======

-DarcsUI is a web interface for Darcs
+limonad is a web interface for Darcs

 License
 =======